PharmaLedger-IMI/csc-workspace-main/README.md

             * csc-courier-fabric-wallet/loader;
             * csc-site-wallet/loader;

-    * fgt-sponsor-ssapp: The application for the sponsor;
+    * csc-sponsor-ssapp: The application for the sponsor;
-    * fgt-cmo-ssapp: The application for the contract manufacturing organization;
+    * csc-cmo-ssapp: The application for the contract manufacturing organization;
-    * fgt-courier-ssapp: The application for the courier;
+    * csc-courier-ssapp: The application for the courier;
-    * fgt-site-ssapp: The application for the clinical site;
+    * csc-site-ssapp: The application for the clinical site;
     * gtin-dsu-wizard: the ssapp the creates GTIN based DSUs. *Cloned from epi*;
     * gtin-resolver: the 'library' to resolve gtin+batchs to dsus. *Cloned from epi*;